0

 One of the positives of this specialty is that it covers a lot of different areas of interest such as social work, psychiatry, medicine, politics and public health.

 Another positive is the great work-life balance with most Next Step doctors working “9 to 5” with no standard weekend work.
-Although there is an ‘on call’ roster, it is not particularly taxing as it’s shared by many doctors.
+Although there is an ‘on call’ roster, it is not particularly taxing as it is shared by many doctors.

 Who would be suited to addiction medicine?